Skip to content

 toastr

-toastr is a library for showing non-blocking notifications and this example will show how to integrate it.
+toastr is a library for displaying non-blocking notifications; this example shows how to integrate it.

-• As strange as it may sound, we will need to add jQuery as it is a dependency of the toastr library, then the script of the library itself and its styles.
+• As odd as it may sound, we need to load jQuery first, since it is a dependency of toastr, then the library script and its styles.

-Note that the toastr and Bootstrap framework selectors may conflict.
+Note that toastr and Bootstrap framework selectors may conflict.

 html